Generic

 CSRF - Cross-Site Request forgery

-Check if your framework has built-in CSRF protection and use it
+Check if your framework has and use it

-If not, add CSRF tokens to all state changing requests and validate them on the backend
+If not, add to all state changing requests and validate them on the backend

 Do NOT use GET requests for state changing operations